tdex-network/dev-portal/docs/specs/03-swap-protocol.md

 message SwapFail {
   // Random unique identifier for the current message string id = 1;
-  // indetifier of either SwapRequest or SwapAccept message.
+  // Identifier of either SwapRequest or SwapAccept message.
 It can be empty string message_id = 2;
   // The failure code.
 It can be empty uint32 failure_code = 3;